dotmailer/dotmailer-magento2-extension/README.md

 ###### Bug fixes
 - We’ve made a small change to our migration scripts to ensure that only wishlists with valid customers are migrated.
 - We’ve written a workaround to handle duplicate rows in the `email_contact_consent` table.
-- Products without website IDs will now not break catalog sync.
+- Products without website IDs now won't break the catalog sync.
 - We’ve patched a potential cross-site scripting exploit in **Marketing > Exclusion Rules**.
 - We’ve updated the way we set a refresh token in our OAuth Connect block, in order to fix a Magento integration test.
 - Subscribers who unsubscribe will now be updated so that their _SUBSCRIBER_STATUS_ data field in Engagement Cloud is set to 'Unsubscribed'.